birjj/csgo-vscripts/vip/README.md

 - **When using multiple Rescue Zone the VIP filter seems to be ignored**

     _Probably due to prefixing, need to make sure we consider prefix when we filter VIP somehow._

+- **If someone tries to rescue VIP hostage but time runs out during the action they get stuck**

+    _Should issue "Command" "-use" to unstuck right before they finish action._